 The Condition Is a Secondary Service-Connected Ailment

 If your PTSD arose because of another service-connected ailment, you could also receive VA disability benefits.
-Though this may be rare for PTSD compared with certain other ailments, your lawyer could prove that PTSD is a secondary service-connected disability.
+Though this may be rare for PTSD compared with certain other ailments, your advocate could prove that PTSD is a secondary service-connected disability.

-Call or text 1-888-392-5392 or complete a Free Case Evaluation form
+Call 1-888-373-4722 or complete a Free Case Evaluation form